int-brain-lab/IBL-pipeline-light/README.md

 ```
 `host_name` is either the IBL public database `datajoint-public.internationalbrainlab.org` or the internal database `datajoint.internationalbrainlab.org`.

-`dj.config.save_local()` saves the config file in the local directory, which allows direct connection to the database in this directory.
+`dj.config.save_local()` saves the config file `dj_local_conf.json` in the local directory, which allows direct connection to the database in this directory.
+The next time if the python kernel starts from the directory containing `dj_local_conf.json`, DataJoint will be prefigured while importing.

 If you need the global config that allows direct connection from any directory, use `dj.config.save_global()` instead.